libdragon

 Returns

-The absolute offset in bytes after the seek.
+The absolute offset in bytes after the seek or a negative value on failure (and errno is set).

 ◆ read